trendmicro/cloudone-container-security-helm/README.md

 For more information about `helm install`, see the [Helm installation documentation](https://helm.sh/docs/helm/helm_install/).

+**Note**: If you are running Container Security in a pure **AWS EKS Fargate** environment, you may need to adjust your Fargate profile to allow pods in a non-default namespace (ex: `trendmicro-system`) to be scheduled.
+See [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) for more information on Fargate profiles.

 ### Upgrade a Trend Micro Cloud One Container Security deployment

 To upgrade an existing installation in the default Kubernetes namespace to the latest version: